-- Books, notes, study materials, scratch paper, tissues, and markers - Personal earplugs not previously approved by the Administration Vendor.
-Headphones NOT provided to you by the Administration Vendor. - Dental instruments, models, or materials - Slide rules, paper, calculating devices, rulers, and other measuring devices (except those items approved in advance under testing accommodations) - Electronic devices such as cell phones, recording devices, iPods, tablets, and headsets - Tote bags, purses, wallets, backpacks, and briefcases - Highlighters, pens, erasers, pencils, dictionaries, and translators - Food, candy, gum, and beverages (except those items approved in advance under testing accommodations) - Outerwear, such as coats, jackets, gloves, or head coverings (religious attire is allowed) - Good luck charms, statues, religious or spiritual items, and similar objects - Watches (digital, analog, or smart) or timing devices (a timer is provided on the computer screen during the examination) - Magnifying devices - Jewelry (except for wedding and engagement rings)
+- Books, notes, study materials, scratch paper, tissues, and markers. - Personal earplugs not previously approved by the Administration Vendor.
+Headphones NOT provided by the Administration Vendor. - Dental instruments, models, or materials - Slide rules, paper, calculating devices, rulers, and other measuring devices (except those items approved in advance under testing accommodations). - Electronic devices such as cell phones, recording devices, iPods, tablets, and headsets. - Tote bags, purses, wallets, backpacks, and briefcases. - Highlighters, pens, erasers, pencils, dictionaries, and translators. - Food, candy, gum, and beverages (except those items approved in advance under testing accommodations). - Outerwear, such as coats, jackets, gloves, or head coverings (religious attire is allowed). - Good luck charms, statues, religious or spiritual items, and similar objects. - Watches (digital, analog, or smart) or timing devices (a timer is provided on the computer screen during the examination). - Magnifying devices. - Jewelry (except for wedding and engagement rings).

 The test center will provide two note boards (without graph lines) and two low-odor fine tip markers during the examination.
 Used note boards will be replaced by test center staff upon request.
 Scratch paper, pencils, and markers not furnished by the testing center are prohibited.
-You are not guaranteed to receive graph lines on your provided materials.